ceph/run-crowbar-on-sepia/README.rst

     ./socks NAME

 You can background ``socks``, or just leave it running in a terminal.
-Remember to stop it when you're done, by bringing it to foreground and pressing ``control-C``.
+To stop it when you no longer need it, bring it to foreground and press ``control-C``.

 And then run a specially configured browser that uses that tunnel::